cheminfo/cheminfo.github.io/docs/faq.md

 # Is this production-ready?

 Many research groups around the world and at EPFL use it for production.
-In fact, many ISIC services, like the elemental analysis, are tightly integrated with the ELN.
+In fact, many analytical services at EPFL, like the elemental analysis, are tightly integrated with the ELN.

 For the ELN, we have developed about 180 packages which receive about 250'000 downloads per week---but not only for chemistry applications!
 [Browsers use one of our packages to perform speedtests](https://webkit.org/blog/7536/jsc-loves-es6/) and our most popular package, [ml](https://github.com/mljs/ml) has [more than two thousand stars on GitHub](https://github.com/mljs/ml/stargazers).

 # How can I get started?

-If you are based at EPFL, it is easy!
-You just have to visit eln.epfl.ch and log in with your GASPAR account.
+If you are based at EPFL (or have an EPFL guest account), it is easy!
+You just have to visit [eln.epfl.ch](eln.epfl.ch) and log in with your GASPAR account.

-If you are not based at EPFL, you can use many of the functionalities at c6h6.org or [deploy your own ELN](https://github.com/cheminfo/roc-eln-docker).
+If you are not based at EPFL, you can use many of the functionalities at [c6h6.org](c6h6.org) (where you can log in using your GitHub account) or [deploy your own ELN](https://github.com/cheminfo/roc-eln-docker).
+[Reach out to us](contact) if you have any questions about deploying the ELN yourself.

 # Where is my data stored?